spring-jdbc-crud/simplejdbcmapper/README.md

  sjm.deleteById(Product.class, 5);

  /*
-  For custom queries use getEntitySqlColumns() to get the columns for the sql to work with EntityRowMapper(see its javadoc) Note in this case the 'name' property is mapped to the 'product_name' column.
+  For custom queries which retrieve mapped objects use getEntitySqlColumns() to get the columns for the sql to work with EntityRowMapper(see its javadoc).
+Note in this case the 'name' property is mapped to the 'product_name' column.
  */
  String sql = "SELECT " + sjm.getEntitySqlColumns(Product.class) +  " FROM product WHERE product_name = ?";